 All CAL Trainer applications must align with CAL 1 or CAL 2 Learning Objectives.
 You may review all current CAL resources HERE.

-• A CAL trainer candidate for CAL 2 must have CAL 1 approved before submitting to provide CAL 2.
+- If applying to provide CAL 2, must have CAL 1 approved before submitting to provide CAL 2, and hold an active CAL 2 certification.

-• A CAL trainer candidate must validate at least 12 months, in the last 84 months, of agile and enterprise leadership experience (could be overlapping), including key learnings and impacts to your training(s).
-[Enterprise leadership experience WAIVED for CEC].
+- Validate at least 12 months, within the last 84 months, of both agile leadership and enterprise leadership experience (could be overlapping), including key learnings and impacts to your trainings.
+[Enterprise experience requirement WAIVED for CEC].

-• A CAL trainer candidate should have facilitated or co-facilitated at least two agile leadership courses within the last 24 months.
+- Have facilitated or co-facilitated at least 8 leadership courses within the last 60 months.
+At least one of these courses must be co-facilitated with a previously approved CST or CSAT CAL Trainer.
 These courses may be certified or uncertified.
-We strongly encourage that at least one of these courses must be co-facilitated with a previously approved CAL Trainer.
+[WAIVED for CST or CSAT].

 NOTE: The CAL 1 and CAL 2 trainer applications are sequential.
 Access to the CAL 2 portion of the application is granted after a CAL 1 application is approved.